 Opportunity for Agents

-Increase your technology platform capabilities to include AI automation to reach ACA clients regarding these documents confirming SEP eligibility.
+Expand your technology platform capabilities to include AI automation to reach ACA clients with these documents and confirm SEP eligibility.

 Using “Needing Care Loophole” to Enroll (effective January 1, 2026)

-This loophole enabling people to wait until they need care to enroll is closed.
+This loophole, which allowed people to wait until they needed care to enroll, is closed.

 Opportunity for Agents

-Closing this loophole should improve the risk pool for these ACA Marketplace plans and lower monthly premiums for all ACA clients, especially middle-class families not receiving subsidies.
+Closing this loophole can improve the risk pool for these ACA Marketplace plans and potentially lower monthly premiums for all ACA clients.

 Reducing Advanced Payments of the Premium Tax Credit (APTC) for Automatic Re-enrollment Clients (effective January 1, 2026)

-It reduces the APTC for ACA clients on automatic re-enrollment without verifying their household income by $5 per month on fully subsidized ACA plans.
+It reduces the APTC for ACA clients on automatic re-enrollment without household-income verification by $5 per month for fully subsidized ACA plans.

 Opportunity for Agents

-Set automation reminders for $0 Premium clients to receive that verifies their income eligibility for the full subsidy in the Marketplace.
-If clients fall out of compliance, contact directly to walk them through what they must do, maybe even as they do it with you on the phone.
+Set automation reminders for $0 Premium clients to confirm their income eligibility for the full Marketplace subsidy.
+If clients fall out of compliance, contact them directly to walk them through what they must do, and perhaps do it with you on the phone.

 The above actions are temporary and expected to end on December 31, 2026.
 The following actions will continue beyond the end of 2026: